MeenTers/VDAS_Project/README.md

 ----------------------------------------------------------------------------------------------------------------------
 ## How to use this project?
  1. Clone this github "git clone https://github.com/MeenTers/VDAS_Project.git"
- 2. select path folder cd (your root) /VDAS_Project
+ 2. open terminal and select path folder cd (your root) /VDAS_Project
  3. activate pytorch 3D "conda activate pytorch3d"
  4. open webapplication "python webflask.py"
  5. now you can use that!